 Able started after women and Ethiopia, who were coming out of the sex trade industry, were in need of employment.
 They took this need for jobs for women that help end the cycle of poverty, and met it with a beautiful brand that economically empowers women all across the world!

-Not to be bias, but this is one of our favs!
-All products at AIM Apparel are made at AIM’s Employment Centers (mentioned above) by survivors of trafficking and those protecterd from exploitation.
+Not to be biased, but this is one of our favs!
+All products at AIM Apparel are made at AIM’s Employment Centers (mentioned above) by survivors of trafficking and those protected from exploitation.
 When you shop at AIM Apparel, you can be sure that you are making a tangible difference in the lives of these people!

 Another brand that is close to our hearts, Anthem gives employment opportunities to women who have been rescued by AIM.
 Each beautifully crafted piece, made at AIM’s Employment Centers, shows the heart behind Anthem and their passion for freedom!